PrathamRajendraPednekar/LinearRegression-/README.md

 Performance of the Model

     R-squared: This metric indicates how well the model's predictions explain the variability of the actual sales data.
-An R-squared value closer to 1 implies a
+An R-squared value closer to 1 implies a better fit.
-             better fit.

     Root Mean Squared Error (RMSE): This metric measures the average magnitude of the prediction errors.
 Lower values indicate better model performance.

 Business Impact

-  Prediction of Sales: The model helps in predicting future sales based on different advertising budgets, allowing the company to forecast revenue more accurately.
-                       Optimization of Ad Spend: By understanding the impact of each advertising channel on sales, the company can allocate its budget more effectively, focusing on the channels with the highest return on investment.
+    Prediction of Sales: The model helps in predicting future sales based on different advertising budgets, allowing the company to forecast revenue more accurately.Optimization of Ad Spend: By understanding the impact of each advertising channel on sales, the company can allocate its budget more effectively, focusing on the channels with the highest return on investment.

-   Strategic Planning: The insights from the model can assist in strategic planning and decision-making, ultimately leading to more efficient use of resources and
-                       improved business outcomes.
+    Strategic Planning: The insights from the model can assist in strategic planning and decision-making, ultimately leading to more efficient use of resources and improved business outcomes.

 This linear regression model provides a valuable tool for the company to enhance its advertising strategy, leading to potentially higher sales and better allocation of the advertising budget.